eduardacandido/milestone-01/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [jQuery:](https://jquery.com/)
-    - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+    - jQuery came with Bootstrap to make the navbar responsive but was also used to solve mobile navigation toggle in JavaScript.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Comfortaa' font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)